-Alba 9 SPV S.r.l. is Alba's ninth securitisation backed by leasing receivables, and the first Italian leasing ABS publicly rated by Scope.
-The transaction is backed by a EUR 1,113.1m portfolio of fully amortising lease receivables with no residual value risk.
-The lease receivables have been granted to Italian borrowers (mainly SMEs) to finance the acquisition of transportation assets, equipment, real estate properties and air, naval and rail assets.
+Alba 9 SPV S.r.I. is Alba's ninth leasing transaction, and the first Italian leasing ABS publicly rated by Scope.
+The transaction consists of the securitisation of a EUR 1,113.1m portfolio of fully amortising lease receivables with no residual value risk.
+The leases have been granted to Italian borrowers (mainly SMEs) to finance the acquisition of transportation assets, equipment, real estate properties and air, naval and rail assets.